Alvey Reels: History

 In 1988, Jack's youngest son Glenn joined the company.
 The Alveys acquired the property next to theirs on the Carole Park industrial estate in 1990.

 During the 1990s, there was a major change in the methods of construction of the company's most popular reels.
 In the early 1990s, the first graphite back/fibreglass 4” (100 mm) reel was designed and manufactured.
 An ‘Easy Cast’ system based on a very early 1930 system was developed and by using tough strong injection moulded plastics a new range of economy reels was started.

 Larger models in the 6” (150 mm) and 6 ½” (165 mm) were added to this range in 1997-98.

 In 1997, a fully vented graphite blue water saltwater fly reel was added to the Alvey range in place of the older heavier metal and fibreglass SWF reel.
 Reels were exported to the USA, New Zealand and UK.

 2000 saw the release of the vented 6500 series reels followed by the 6000 series in mid-2001.

 In June 2001, Jack Alvey died from cancer.
 In 1999, Jack was awarded an OAM for his efforts in promoting recreational fishing and strongly supporting junior anglers wherever possible.

 Late 2001 saw the release of the first graphite vented 825 series boat reels.
 This used a graphite back and vented spool to keep weight down but still offered the angler a powerful low maintenance reel for deep sea fishing.The 825BCV Model also incorporated a rapid retrieve handle plate system.

 In 2008, the Turbo Cast System was developed.
 This injection moulded component stands the reel slightly further off the rod to increase the line flow during casting which will improve distance.
 2011 saw the importing of the first ever overseas made reel.

 Since 2000, Alvey have built their range of imported fishing rods to 16 Models in 2012.
-These cover children's rods through to surf models and now a specialist blackfish Rod.
-These also include 2 Telescopic rods to suit the ever-growing numbers of grey nomads who love fishing and need an easily transportable rod.
+These cover children's rods through to surf models, a specialist blackfish Rod, and telescopic rods.

 2014 saw the release of the Model 6000C8 reel.
 This had the traditional rolled Stainless Back with a laser cut fishtail cross and a CNC machined Anodized Alloy spool made in China for us.
 It also incorporated a large single plate clutch with a Carbon clutch washer.”

 In July 2017, the business decided to close due to a decline in sales.

 In mid-2019, Alvey Reels was sold to a business consortium, but with members of the Alvey family still continuing to hold senior positions in the organisation.
 In 2022, Alvey Reels was acquired by Gowings, an Australian investment company.
 The acquisition saved the company from being shut down.